Invisible Empire // Crescent Moon

 Invisible Empire // Crescent Moon is the fourth studio album by Scottish singer-songwriter KT Tunstall.
-It was released on 10 June 2013 in the United Kingdom, entering the UK Albums Chart at Number 14, and on 6 August 2013 in the United States and Canada, debuting at number 64.
-It has a more country folk sound than her previous album, Tiger Suit.
+It was released firstly in Australia and Germany on 7 June 2013, followed by 10 June 2013 across Europe and on 6 August 2013 in the United States.
+The album debuted at number seven on the national albums chart in her native Scotland, the UK Albums Chart at number fourteen, and number sixty-four on the US Billboard 200.
+It spawned three singles – "Feel It All", "Invisible Empire" and "Made of Glass".

+The album is noted as having a more country folk sound in its composition and lyrical makeup than her previous album, Tiger Suit.

 Background

 Tunstall announced through Facebook on 20 March 2013 that her official website had been redesigned ready for the new album, scheduled for a June 2013 release by Virgin Records.
 She also revealed the album cover, in which she is seen from behind in the desert of Tucson, Arizona.
 The same day, a trailer for the album was revealed on her YouTube page, showing her in the studio and driving around the Tucson desert.

 The album was primarily recorded in Tucson with the singer Howe Gelb during two separate sessions in April and November 2012.
 This has led to the sound of the album naturally separating into two distinct parts – which would explain the title of the album.
 Tunstall has explained that one side of the record, the Invisible Empire side, deals with the themes of mortality, a subject close to her heart following the death of her father in 2012.
 The second side, Crescent Moon, evokes an ethereal mood, more reflective of deeply felt changes in outlook and shifts in her personal life following her separation from her husband of four years later that year.

 On The Culture Studio programme with Janice Forsyth, Tunstall explained that she had used old reel-to-reel tapes to record the album.
 "I like the unperfection of it."
 She said that she recorded the song "Made of Glass" in one take.